F. Joseph Gossman: Priesthood

+In 1963, Gossman participated in the March on Washington for Jobs and Freedom, organized by several African-American civil rights organizations.

 Gossman then served as vice-chancellor for the Archdiocese of Baltimore and assistant pastor at the Basilica of the Assumption in Baltimore.
 In 1968, he was named administrator of the Cathedral of Mary Our Queen in Baltimore.
 Gossman was raised by the Vatican to the rank of monsignor on June 27, 1965.

 Auxiliary Bishop of Baltimore

-On July 15, 1968, Gossman was appointed auxiliary bishop of the Archdiocese of Baltimore and titular bishop of Aguntum by Pope Paul VI.
-He received his episcopal consecration on September 11, 1968, from Cardinal Lawrence Sheehan, with Bishops Thomas Murphy and Thomas Mardaga serving as co-consecrators.
-As an auxiliary bishop, he served as vicar for inner city Baltimore.
+On July 15, 1968, Gossman was appointed auxiliary bishop of Baltimore and titular bishop of Aguntum by Pope Paul VI.
+He received his episcopal consecration on September 11, 1968, in Baltimore from Cardinal Lawrence Sheehan, with Bishops Thomas Murphy and Thomas Mardaga serving as co-consecrators.
+As an auxiliary bishop, Gossman served as vicar for inner city Baltimore.

 Bishop of Raleigh

-Gossman was named the fourth bishop of the Diocese of Raleigh on April 8, 1975.
+Paul VI named Gossman as the fourth bishop of Raleigh on April 8, 1975.
 After a 31-year-long tenure and reaching the mandatory retirement age of 75, his resignation was accepted by Pope Benedict XVI on June 8, 2006.

+Death and legacy

-Francis Gossman died in Raleigh from a long-term illness on August 12, 2013 at age 83.
+Francis Gossman died in Raleigh from a long-term illness on August 12, 2013, at age 83.

+The Cardinal Gibbons High School in Raleigh gives the Bishop F. Joseph Gossman Award each year to a high school senior with high personal, spiritual and academic achievement.